 The best all-rounder for the money is Netflix.
 Plenty for all the family.
 This is also mine and my family’s favourite.

 Best for kids is Disney+.
 Lots of shows and kids love to watch the same movies again and again.

 For sports fans, the only real option is NowTV… although Amazon Prime is looking like a possible contender.

-And the best thing is that all these shows allow new customers a free trial.
-This will really help you decide which is the best alternative for you.
+And the best thing is that all these Sky alternatives allow new customers a free trial.
+This will really help you decide which is the best option for you.